erithobra/databases/sql-relational-mapping-lesson/README.md

 First, we are creating a join table with a primary key... `CREATE TABLE student_course_enrollment ( enrollment_id SERIAL PRIMARY KEY,`

-...then we are adding a not null constraint on both our foreign keys, a student should not be able to enroll without a course and vice versa `student_id INT REFERENCES students(student_id) NOT NULL, course_id INT REFERENCES courses(course_id) NOT NULL,`
+Then we are adding a not null constraint on both our foreign keys, a student should not be able to enroll without a course and vice versa `student_id INT REFERENCES students(student_id) NOT NULL, course_id INT REFERENCES courses(course_id) NOT NULL,`

 Finally, we want that a student should only enroll in a course once, that's why we made the combination of both `student_id` and `course_id` unique `UNIQUE (student_id, course_id)`

-Now if you describe your table you can see all the above constraints,
+Now if you describe your table you can see all the above constraints.

 ```
 generalassembly=# \d student_course_enrollment